 Click the orange button to the right to learn more about what you can start doing today.

-Chemotherapy regimens such as Velcade (bortezomib), Revlimid (lenalidomide), Cytoxan (cyclophophomide) etc, are cytotoxic (kill) to multiple myeloma but are toxic to human beings.
-Toxicity can lead to collateral damage aka side effects.
+Chemotherapy regimens such as Velcade (bortezomib), Revlimid (lenalidomide), Cytoxan (cyclophophomide) etc, are cytotoxic (kill) to multiple myeloma but also are toxic to human beings.
+Toxicity can lead to collateral damage aka multiple myeloma side effects.

 Evidence-based integrative therapies can both reduce toxicity of chemotherapy while enhancing the efficacy of those chemotherapy regimens.
 Integrative therapies can give you relief from multiple myeloma side effects.